commercetools/commercetools-api-reference/API-GUIDELINE.md

 The Keywords to have a good Guidelines are:

  - Consistency => following the Guidelines
- - Uniformity => checking in the code if there are other properties with similar name and adjust in base of it or improve it
+ - Uniformity => checking in the code if there are other properties with similar names and adjusting field naming based on it
- - Explicability => explain with a few words the purpose of the property avoiding abbreviations (there are some [exceptions](#exceptions)).
+ - Explicability => explaining in a few words the purpose of the property avoiding abbreviations (there are some [exceptions](#exceptions)).

 ## Scope
-The purpose of these guidelines is to achieve the definition of consistent practices and patterns for all API endpoints.
+The purpose of these guidelines is to define consistent practices and patterns for all API endpoints.

 ## URI
 Our URIs are composed by: